autonomousvision/sdfstudio/docs/sdfstudio-data.md

 }
 ```

-The paris.txt is used for multi-view photometric consistency loss.
+The `paris.txt` is used for multi-view photometric consistency loss.
 It has the following format:
 ```bash
 # ref image, source image 1, source image 2, ..., source image N
 000000.png 000032.png 000023.png 000028.png 000031.png 000029.png 000030.png 000024.png 000002.png 000015.png 000025.png ...
 000001.png 000033.png 000003.png 000022.png 000016.png 000027.png 000023.png 000007.png 000011.png 000026.png 000024.png ...
 ...
 ```
-# Existing dataset
+# Existing datasets

 We adapted the dataset used in MonoSDF to sdfstudio format and it can be downloaded with
 ```